Jeronimo Martins posts sales growth during pandemic, future uncertain

-LISBON, May 13 (Reuters) - Portuguese retailer Jeronimo Martins on Wednesday reported a strong 11% sales growth in the first quarter from a year ago, but said it was too early to evaluate the impact of the coronavirus outbreak and suspended investment in new stores.
+LISBON (Reuters) - Portuguese retailer Jeronimo Martins on Wednesday reported an 11% rise in sales in the first quarter from a year ago but said it was too early to evaluate the impact of the coronavirus outbreak and suspended its investment in new stores.

 In Poland, where the company’s unit Biedronka is the largest food retailer, sales rose 12.6% to 3.3 billion euros despite the Sunday ban regulation which resulted in three fewer trading days during the first three months of the year.